Sami Ben Amar

-Sami Ben Amar (born 2 March 1998) is a professional footballer who plays as a forward for Championnat National 3 club Bourgoin-Jallieu.
+Sami Ben Amar (born 2 March 1998) is a professional footballer who plays as a forward for Championnat National 2 club Riviera.
 Born in France, he is a former under-20 international for Morocco.

 Club career

 Ben Amar made his professional debut for Nîmes in a 2–0 Ligue 2 loss to Gazélec Ajaccio on 23 January 2018.
 He signed for League of Ireland Premier Division side Dundalk on the 17th August 2021.
 He made his debut for the club 3 days later in a 2–1 defeat to Drogheda United in the Louth Derby at Oriel Park.
 His first goal for the club came on 27 August 2021 when he opened the scoring in a 5–1 win over St Mochta's in the Second Round of the FAI Cup.
 In August 2022, Ben Amar signed for Luxembourg National Division club US Mondorf-les-Bains.

 International career

 Ben Amar debuted for the Morocco national under-20 football team in a 1–1 friendly tie with the France U20s on 8 November 2017.